theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/selections.md

 	![selection](../../assets/images/documentation/components/odp-odata/selection.png){:class="img-responsive"}

-3. Enter a values directly into the input fields or assign existing [runtime parameters](edit-runtime-parameters.md) to the selection.
+3. Enter values directly into the input fields or assign existing [runtime parameters](edit-runtime-parameters.md) to the selection.

 	!!! note
 		When runtime parameters are available, you can use the icon button next to the input field to switch between static values (:runtime-parameters-static:) and runtime parameters (:runtime-parameters-dynamic:).